CPA Exam Blueprints

 –

-The detailed list of FAR content groups and topics in accordance with the skills and representative tasks can be accessed from the AICPA website.
+The detailed list of FAR content groups and topics in accordance with skills and representative tasks can be accessed from the AICPA website.

-The Regulation (REG) section of the CPA Exam primarily focuses on federal taxation.
-According to the AICPA Blueprints, more than 60% of the REG exam deals with it.
-Other topics include business law, business ethics and professional and legal responsibilities.
-The topics that make up the structure of the REG exam are as follows:
+The REG CPA Exam section primarily focuses on federal taxation.
+According to the AICPA Blueprints, more than 60% of the REG Exam deals with it.
+Other topics include business law, business ethics, and professional and legal responsibilities.
+The topics that make up the structure of REG are as follows:

 - Contracts